 - Much like a chai spice blend, there are dozens and dozens of different Cajun spice blends you can buy or make at home.
 They are all a bit different from one another — some might contain all of the spices ever found in a blend, while others might only have a few.
 And of course, there are all sorts of combinations in between.

 - The blends are usually made from common spices your might already have in your pantry.

-- Typically Cajun spice blends consist of salt, garlic powder, onion powder, paprika, black pepper, cayenne pepper, oregano, thyme, and red pepper flakes.
+- Typically Cajun seasoning consists of salt, garlic powder, onion powder, paprika, black pepper, cayenne pepper, oregano, thyme, and red pepper flakes.

-Cajun spices are not only fabulous in my Cajun Shrimp Recipe, but you can also use them on chicken, meat, all sorts of other sea foods, grilled vegetables, and the list goes on.
+A Cajun seasoning mix is not only fabulous in my Cajun Shrimp Recipe, but you can also use it on chicken, meat, all sorts of other sea foods, grilled vegetables, and the list goes on.